shared live+work spaces

 What is the founder's responsibility and remuneration?

-The founder will be contracted to provide operational management for two years in return for 5% equity.
-This covers all aspects in order to reach operational capacity, and in a more limited manner, oversight of operations thereafter.
-Shareholders shall specifically declare operational capacity by vote, from which point all decisions will only be directly voted upon by them.
-Following expiry of the founder's contract, some responsibilities may be transferred to Hub House, if the shareholders approve that contract's extension, otherwise the shareholders will be obliged to budget for and approve a new operational capability, e.g. shareholder volunteering, hiring a director, contracting a management companyโ€ฆ
+The founder will purchase an initial shareholding as the first backer, and will provide operational management for two years in exchange for an additional shareholding upon completion, around <5% to be negotiated by the founding members, and to potentially be shared with any other members taking on responsibilities during this phase.
+The responsbilities may be distributed amongst multiple members, however it is not expected that many will want to, whereas the founder is willing to work with only nominal remuneration to prove the model, towards future growth.
+His responsbilities will cover all aspects in order to deliver operational capacity, and thereafter in a more limited manner as a permanent board member for oversight.
+Shareholders shall declare operational capacity by vote, from which point all decisions will be directly voted upon.
+Following expiry of the founder's role, some responsibilities may be transferred to Hub House, if the shareholders approve, otherwise the shareholders will be obliged to budget for and approve operational capability, e.g. shareholder volunteering, hiring a manager,…